 Mam grows pale as another man appears with a long list.

-‘Daniel, that’s the agent Mr Ross Mahon who put us off our land’ she whispers.
+‘Daniel, that’s the agent Mr John Ross Mahon who put us off our land,’ she whispers.

 We all line up as the name of every family is called and he carefully marks the exact number of passengers in every group.

-‘William Kelly, Mary Tighe, with children Daniel, John, Catherine Margaret and Martin Tighe.’
+‘William Kelly, Mary Tighe, with children Daniel, Thomas, Catherine Margaret and Bernard Tighe.’

-Eventually we are told to board the middle steam ship, everyone crowding on board the deck like we were livestock, the belly of the Ship full of Irish grain.
+Eventually we are told to board the middle steam ship, everyone crowding on board the deck like we were livestock, the belly of the vessel full of Irish grain.

 There is little space up on the open wooden deck.
 We are surprised to see Bailiff Robinson, also boarding the ship.

 Suddenly the ship begins to move, pulling away from the quays and out onto the river.
 The city of Dublin spread all about us.
 Mam grabs my hand and begins to cry.